 Judo is a Japanese martial art that primarily focuses on throws and grappling techniques.
 It emphasizes using an opponent’s strength against them and using leverage and technique rather than brute force.
 Judo can be a good choice if you are interested in self-defense, throws, and ground fighting.

 Ultimately, it is recommended to try out classes or talk to instructors of each martial art to see which one resonates with you the most.
-It’s important to consider your goals, fitness level, and what you enjoy most in order to make an informed decision.
+It’s important to consider your goals, fitness level, and what you enjoy most to make an informed decision.

 What techniques are commonly used in Karate, Taekwondo, and Judo?